 The standing committees of our board of directors consist of an audit committee, a compensation committee and a corporate governance and nominating committee.
-Mr. Levine, Dr. Faghri and Dr. O'Brien currently serve on our audit committee, Messrs.
-Crowell, Anderson and Killian serve on our compensation committee and Mr. Levine, Dr. O'Brien and Dr. Faghri serve on our corporate governance and nominating committee.
-All the members of our audit, compensation and corporate governance and nominating committees are "independent" as defined by applicable Nasdaq rules.
+Mr. Stone, Dr. Faghri and Dr. Hartnett currently serve on our audit committee, Messrs.
+Crowell, Anderson and Killian serve on our compensation committee, and Mr. Stone, Dr. Hartnett and Dr. Faghri serve on our corporate governance and nominating committee.
+Within one year of the consummation of this offering, all the members of our corporate governance and nominating and audit committees will be "independent" as defined by applicable Nasdaq rules.
+One of our current independent directors has been added to our audit committee, and two members will be independent within 90 days after consummation of this offering.